 Most new players will find that their discs tend to fade immediately to the left on a standard righty backhand throw.
-This is because they lack power and proper throwing form, or they are throwing discs that are too stable or fast for their arm speeds.
+This is because they lack power and proper throwing form, or they are throwing discs that are too fast or too stable (meaning overstable) for their arm speeds.
 The release angle also has a lot to do with it.
 When a disc golf disc is thrown and curves sharply away from you, this is the basic premise behind a hyzer throw.

 Experienced players will throw hyzers on purpose because they offer excellent control and predictability.
 They will take an overstable disc and release it on sharp angle—with the disc tilted away from their body.
 This shot is used to get around obstacles or for very controlled shots.
 An overstable disc thrown on a hyzer will give you exceptional control because the flight pattern is very dependable with a left finish.
 Extreme examples of this throw would be known as “spike hyzers,” where the release angle and flight of the disc are on a sharp curve the entire way.

 FYI: Innova created and popularized the four number flight rating system which has become ubitquitous to golf discs and the sport.
 All discs, even those made from different manufacturers, use the system to quickly explain how the disc behaves in the air.